Rishi-Sudhakar/QuizForm/README.md

    dotnet run --project QuizForm
    ```

 I used mono with MacOS, So pull requests on bugs are highly appreciated.
+(Please do provide any bugs/feedback in the pull request, I did not try this out in windows)

 ## Usage